StackStorm/st2docs/docs/source/upgrade_notes.rst

 * Prior to v3.5 the installation instructions for all OSes except for CentOS/RHEL 8 said to use the version of RabbitMQ available in the OS distribution.
-This version is very old, and for 3.6 the installation instructions--and simple install--have been modified to install the latest version of RabbitMQ.
+This version is very old, and for 3.6 the installation instructions and simple install have been modified to install the latest version of RabbitMQ.
 It is not a requirement to upgrade RabbitMQ for installation of 3.6, but to keep compatibility with a clean installation, the RabbitMQ cluster should be upgraded for non CentOS/RHEL 8 systems.